Validation Case: Cold Upsetting (Coulomb Friction)

 This is a good first validation case because it is simple enough to interpret, but still exposes common failure modes: noisy contact forces, excessive distortion, unstable integration, and poor pressure transfer near the die interface.

-The detailed formulation notes, mesh strategy, and quantitative comparison table for the implicit implementation are documented in WeldFormFEM, since this benchmark is one of the validation cases used for that solver line.
+The detailed formulation notes for the implicit implementation are documented in WeldFormFEM, since this benchmark is one of the validation cases used for that solver line.

 Mesh notes